-You’ll have to be able to fit the mattress into a car, of course, to get it to the local waste centre.
+Check first if your local tip deals with mattress disposal.
+If so, you’ll have to be able to fit the mattress into a car, of course, to get it to the local waste center.
 Mattress too big to squash in or don’t have a car?
 You might be back to contacting your local council to arrange collection, which as we've said above is likely to incur a charge.

-There’s also the option to contact a mattress recycling service, such as CollectYourOldBed.com, and arrange for it to take yours.
+There’s also the option to contact a mattress recycling service about mattress disposal, such as CollectYourOldBed.com, and arrange for it to take yours.
 Some of these services are free; others will levy a charge, depending on where you live, so always check first.